6 Beautiful Maltese Locations Behind The Most Pivotal Game Of Thrones Scenes

 The end is near, but we were a big part of the beginning

-Game Of Thrones continues to grow into one of the biggest cultural phenomena of the decade, and since we're still waiting for Season 8 to arrive, we decided to take a look back at the iconic episodes and scenes that started it all... and the beautiful Maltese locations that helped create the perfect backdrop.
+Game Of Thrones has grown into one of the biggest cultural phenomena of the decade, and since we're just days away from the super hyped final season, we decided to take a look back at the iconic episodes and scenes that started it all... and the beautiful Maltese locations that helped create the perfect backdrop.

 1. Mesquita Square, Mdina: Ned Stark vs Jaime Lannister